Overview of Product Management at Checkout 51

 Why Checkout 51?
 I decided to join Checkout 51 because of my interest in the intersection of retail, consumer product goods (CPG), and consumers.
 More specifically;

 - For Retail – I had 3 year experience of working at a discontinued retailer, Zellers.
-As a cashier at Zellers I got to observe the retailer get beat against the competition, customers compare and file complaints, and much more.
-Thus, I had curiosity to better understand this space.
+As a cashier, I got to observe the retailer decline against the competition, customers demanding better service, taking their business elsewhere, and much more.
+Thus, I had curiosity to better understand the retail industry.

 - For CPGs – I had always seen their ads and heard how massive they were becoming, thus, I wanted to see how they spend money and market their products.